smalaca/training-center-microservices/documentation/architecture-decision-record/template.md

 What is the status, such as proposed, accepted, rejected, deprecated, superseded, etc.?

+## Date

+Date when decision was made.

+## Decision

+What is the change that we're proposing and/or doing?

 ## Context

 What is the issue that we're seeing that is motivating this decision or change?